B'Flow: Early life

 awareness on HIV/AIDS through song and led the club during candlelight walks and visits to AIDS hospices.
 He was later trained by the Kabwe Adventist Family Health Institute (KAFHI) and the Students Partnership Worldwide (SPW) as a peer educator.
 His club won a number of quiz & talent competitions(Music, Drama and Poetry) on AIDS & Drug awareness in central province.
-B Flow always performed at most of the school functions which included Closing Ceremonies, World AIDS Day event, Debate Competitions and other school parties.
+B Flow always performed at most of the school functions which included closing ceremonies, World AIDS Day event, debate competitions and other school parties.

-After his final year High School B Flow moved to Lusaka to live with his uncles and enrolled into college.
-He studied Marketing and Social Science at the National Institute of Public Administration and University of Zambia.
-Whilst in University, B Flow was selected for a Peer Educators' training, sponsored by the Society For Family Health(SFH) in 2008.
+After his final year of high school, B Flow moved to Lusaka to live with his uncles and enrolled into college.
+He studied marketing and social science at the National Institute of Public Administration and University of Zambia.
+Whilst in university, B Flow was selected for a Peer Educators' training, sponsored by the Society For Family Health(SFH) in 2008.
 In 2012, B Flow started to use music to continue his peer education and influence social change.

 B Flow's musical influence came from musicians like Nasty-D, DaNNY, Sean Paul, Elephant Man, Beanie Man, MC Wabwino, Black Muntu, Master Flo, Sam Kuli and Alubusu.